 File Your Nail Straight Across

 “Once you have your nails at [your] desired length, you can begin to shape the nail,” Dunne says.
+We suggest a dual-sided file like the Kiss Grit 100 And 240 Green Tea Nail File ($3).
+You want to use 240 grit for shaping natural nails as it won't be so coarse that it takes off significant length.
 “File the top edge of the nail into a straight line."
 If your nails are short, Dunne says to make sure that you don’t let the file touch the skin under your nail, as it can A. irritate the skin, and B. cause you to file too close to the quick.

 Examine Nail Length